Graduates of the TWU MA in Linguistics program will be able to:

 The Canada Institute of Linguistics (CanIL) is a linguistics training organization, serving language communities worldwide, building their capacity for sustainable language development, by means of research, translation, training and materials development.
 It is also a partner organization with Wycliffe Bible Translators.

-MA Linguistics students share a rich community atmosphere with faculty, staff, undergraduate linguistics students as well as seminary students in the Master of Applied Linguistics & Exegesis program at ACTS Seminaries.
-CanIL often hosts common meals, organizes group activities, and invites visiting linguists to give a presentation as part of our Colloquium series.
+MA Linguistics students share a rich community atmosphere with faculty, staff, undergraduate linguistics students as well as seminary students in the Masters of Arts in Linguistics and Translation program at ACTS Seminaries.
+CanIL often hosts common meals, organizes group activities, and more.
 In addition, CanIL employs a graduate student as a Community Life Coordinator.

 The Harvest Centre